Posted on: April 17, 2019

 The reality for many other students, however, is more complicated.
 Considering financial aid packages or merit scholarships takes time, and time is money in this case.
 Weighing the factor of distance to travel from home and family could play a role in your transition.
 Thinking carefully about the various aspects of life is a constructive strategy and will, most likely, yield a very successful outcome.
 This scenario also applies to those who have been placed on a waitlist.

 If you are one who has received the response of WL, stay calm and continue to engage your strengths: focus, flexibility, and positive action.
 Stay committed to the process and keep your final decision in motion.
 The WL decision is unsettling, but it isn’t a denial, and there are ways to push ahead.

-The next step is twofold: Revisit your priorities and review your current school options to determine your first choice from your admits, and at the same time, research your chances of being removed from the waitlist and given admittance.
+Revisit your priorities.
+Review your current school options to determine your first choice from your admits, and at the same time, research your chances of being removed from the waitlist and given admittance.
 If possible, check the school stats and determine how many students were on the waitlist last year and how many were eventually offered a spot.
 Check to see if the school ranks students for the WL process and where you are if they do rank.
 Be aware of the time factor.
-You have a number of weeks to wait, because the lists won’t move until accepted students notify colleges of their decisions.
+You have a number of weeks to wait because the lists won’t move until accepted students notify colleges of their decisions.
 Check the details: make sure there aren’t any conditions such as housing limitations that affect WL decisions.